SEC Football Power Rankings: Week 4

 The Tigers are awful in netting big plays, and coach Ed Orgeron brings everything back to the O-line issues, according to The Advocate's Brooks Kubena.

-"The problem that we have is that we've had such a change on the offensive line that everything comes down to protection," Orgeron said.
+"The problem that we have is that we've had such a change on the offensive line that everything comes down to protection," he said.
 "What protection can we use?
 What is the best protection to get the ball down the field?
 And we're limited in some of the things that we can do right now with all the injuries that we've had."

 All the mixing and matching is fine when you're playing Louisiana Tech, but it isn't going to cut it in the SEC.
-This offense is at a major crossroads, and the onus is on the big guys up front to make things easier for Joe Burrow and company.
+This offense is at a major crossroads, and the onus is on the big guys up front to make things easier for quarterback Joe Burrow and company.

 Nobody expects Saturday to be a shootout, but the Tigers need to at least fire some bullets.